Christmas Sugar Cookies

 - ½ teaspoon vanilla

 - 2 cups flour

 - 1 tablespoon corn syrup (makes the frosting glossy)

 - Food coloring of your choice

-- To make , whisk together all ingredients.
-Add a bit more milk to thin if needed.
+- To make the frosting, whisk together all ingredients.
+Start with a tablespoon of milk and add a bit more milk and/or corn syrup to thin it if needed.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 cookie

 Amount Per Serving: Calories: 94Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 14mgSodium: 37mgCarbohydrates: 15gFiber: 0gSugar: 9gProtein: 1g